GCuser99/tbProjPacker/README.md

 ## Public surface

-Exactly three functions, all on the `ProjPacker` class, all returning `Boolean` (`True` on success, `False` on failure):
+Three functions, all on the `ProjPacker` class, all returning `Boolean` (`True` on success, `False` on failure):

 ```vba